-Changes in the geopolitical landscape and the subsequent scaling back of economic and financial integration between different areas are making international cooperation for supplying global public goods (peace, health, the environment, financial stability) more difficult.
-Climate change and environmental sustainability, energy policies, the spread of new technologies and the regulation of digital markets are of central importance, due in part to their significance for monetary policy.
-Discussions surrounding the implications of high and persistent inflation for monetary policy have intensified and new challenges have arisen regarding the analysis of the impact of the digital transformation of the financial system and the possible introduction of the digital euro on monetary and financial stability.
+Instability in the geopolitical landscape and the subsequent scaling back of economic and financial integration between different areas are making international cooperation for supplying global public goods (peace, health, the environment, financial stability) more difficult.
+Climate change and environmental sustainability, energy policies, the spread of new technologies and the regulation of digital markets play an increasingly important role, due in part to their significance for monetary policy.
+Discussions surrounding the implications for monetary policy and financial stability of the changed macroeconomic environment in the euro area have intensified.
+It is necessary to ensure a stable return of inflation to the price stability target and to monitor and analyse the impact of geopolitical tensions on growth and inflation.
+New challenges have arisen regarding the analysis of the impact of the digital transformation of the financial system and the possible introduction of the digital euro on monetary and financial stability.

 All of this has elicited common economic policy responses at European level and has again sparked discussion on European economic governance and on creating an EU fiscal capacity.
-As regards Italian economic policies, the swift and effective implementation of the National Recovery and Resilience Plan will be crucial for boosting Italy's economic growth potential, as well as for European integration processes.
+The Committee for Macroprudential Policies was set up, chaired by the Governor of the Bank of Italy, with the participation of the Presidents of the other financial supervisory authorities (IVASS, CONSOB, COVIP) and the Director General of the Treasury as an observer.
+As regards Italian economic policies, the effective implementation of the National Recovery and Resilience Plan is crucial for boosting Italy's economic growth potential, as well as for European integration processes.

-Against this backdrop, we will strive to expand our role in national and international discussions and to raise our profile as a research centre of excellence in applied economic and policy-oriented analysis.
+Against this backdrop, we continue to strive to expand our role in national and international discussions and to raise our profile as a research centre of excellence in applied economic and policy-oriented analysis.